How to File a Home Insurance Claim for Theft

 - the cause of the loss, including a police report

 The proof of loss statement is a formal document that must be signed.
-It is essential to discuss the requirements with your insurance company or agent to ensure you are within compliance of their claim procedures.
+It is essential to discuss the requirements with your insurance company or agent to ensure you are in compliance with their claim procedures.
 You can get the details for the proof of loss statement when you contact your insurance agent to notify them of the loss and start the claim.

 What Happens After Filing a Claim For Theft